Ask Pauline a Question

 As you can see, there are various factors to think about before making a transfer from your credit card to a debit card account.
 First up, read the terms and conditions on transfers from your credit card, then check whether the receiving account accepts credit card transfers.

 Find out how much you can transfer, and whether there are any transfer limits.
-Next find out how much it will cost to make the transfer.
+Next find out how much it will cost to make the balance transfer.
 Take into account fees and interest, and think about whether this option is the smartest way to transfer money.

 Pauline